Going My Way: Critical response

 According to Bosley Crowther in The New York Times, Going My Way was "the best" of Crosby's career, which is "saying a lot for a performer who has been one of the steadiest joys of the screen.
 But, in this Leo McCarey film ... he has definitely found his sturdiest role to date."
 Crowther, however, criticized the film's length while lauding Crosby, and wrote that "he has been stunningly supported by Barry Fitzgerald, who plays one of the warmest characters the screen has ever known.
 As a matter of fact, it is a cruel slight to suggest that this is Mr. Crosby's show.
 It is his and Mr. Fitzgerald's together.
 And they make it one of the rare delights of the year."

 Variety endorsed the film, saying: "Bing Crosby gets a tailor-made role in Going My Way, and with major assistance from Barry Fitzgerald and Risë Stevens, clicks solidly to provide top-notch entertainment for wide audience appeal.
 Picture will hit hefty biz on all booking ...
 Intimate scenes between Crosby and Fitzgerald dominate throughout, with both providing slick characterizations ...
 Crosby’s song numbers include three new tunes by Johnny Burke and James Van Heusen — 'Going My Way,' 'Would You Like to Swing on a Star' and 'Day After Forever.'
 Trio are topgrade and due for wide pop appeal due to cinch recording and airings by Bing.
 He also delivers 'Ave Maria,' 'Adeste Fideles' and 'Silent Night' in addition to a lively Irish-themed song, 'Toora-loora-looral' with boys' choir accompaniment."

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 35 reviews, with an average rating of 7.0/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 35 reviews.
 The website's critics consensus reads, "Bing Crosby and Barry Fitzgerald are eminently likable, and film is pleasantly sentimental, but Going My Way suffers from a surplus of sweetness."
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 6 critics, indicating "universal acclaim".

 Accolades

-The film received ten nominations at the Oscars, winning seven, including Barry Fitzgerald (whose work on the film was nominated for both Best Actor and Best Supporting Actor).
+The film received ten nominations at the Oscars, winning seven in March 1945, including Barry Fitzgerald (whose work on the film was nominated for both Best Actor and Best Supporting Actor).
 Bing Crosby won for Best Actor, while Fitzgerald won for Best Supporting Actor.
 (Subsequently, the rules were changed to prevent a recurrence).
 Its record of six above-the-line wins was matched in 2022 by Everything Everywhere All At Once.